I am a huge fan of Indian food. I love how the dishes incorporate good-for-you spices like ginger and turmeric and that vegetarian mains are the norm.

 And while naan is nearly always at the table when eating an authentic meal, it’s also delicious to experiment with in other meals, like using as a pizza crust or as the bread for an open-faced sandwich.
 Get creative!

-Luckily, making a homemade Paleo naan bread is really simple.
+Luckily, making a homemade naan bread is really simple.
 This recipe uses a combination of almond flour and tapioca starch instead of gluten flours.
-Almond flour is high in protein and low-carb, making it one of my favorite Paleo-friendly baking substitutes.
+Almond flour is high in protein and low-carb, making it one of my favorite gluten-free and Paleo-friendly baking substitutes.

 I think you’re going to love being able to make this takeout treat right at home to enjoy at any time.